 🚱Does the EPA Regulate PFAS in Drinking Water?

 The EPA (Environmental Protection Agency) has proposed a limit of 4 ppt (parts per trillion) for PFAS in drinking water.
-However, the formal regulation process is expected to complete by the end of 2023.
+However, the formal regulation process was expected to be completed by the end of 2023.

 While some US states, including Alaska, Arizona, New Hampshire, and Vermont, have established their PFAS regulations, others are still developing guidelines to protect public health.